marsborox/EcostratRefactor/ReadMe.txt

 To Do:

-NEXT: AChangeStats, ReactionData, SetInactive, EventWindow ->
+NEXT: AChangeStats, ReactionData, SetInactive, EventWindow, SOs - will operate switch statement for now

 FollowUp: fix texts on sliders, move pop up value to UI class, doTexts, remove all stats (trash money illegality, followers) from GameManager
 (need to move all stats to newPlayerStats first)